IggsGrey/IggsGrey/README.md

 I still play mini militia and I don't say "kids" in the game chat when I'm winning a match.

 <hr />
-Thanks for visiting my profile!
 Feel free to explore my repositories and reach out if you have any questions or collaboration opportunities.
 <hr />